 - You can communicate with one another using the class discussion forum created on eClass or the eClass message function. - All administrative questions, textbook materials, and chapter problems contact the Course Directors using email or eClass message.
-The Course Director answers all administrative questions and questions related to the textbook materials and end-of-chapter questions.
+The Course Director answers all administrative questions and questions related to the textbook materials and end-ofchapter questions.
 In addition, you can use the chapter-focused discussion forum on eClass to communicate your queries, additional insights, and observations with your professor and other students.
-In addition, your professor will hold office hours each Thursday from 7 to 8 pm to provide an opportunity to bring up course related issues/queries to your professors. - This term, tutorials will be hosted virtually using Zoom conferencing.
+In addition, your professor will hold office hours each Friday from 7:00 pm to 8:00 pm to provide an opportunity to bring up course related issues/queries to your professor.
+These sessions are by appointment only. - This term, tutorials will be hosted virtually using Zoom conferencing.
 Attendance at tutorial sessions is highly recommended but not mandatory.
 Tutorial sessions are designed to cover a set of problems and exercises, but beyond them, they are largely unstructured.
-There will be a weekly 90 minutes tutorial, where the TA will go through worked examples of textbook problems and assist students in areas where they have concerns.
+There will be a weekly an hour and a half hour tutorial, where the TA will go through worked examples of textbook problems and assist students in areas where they have concerns.
 You are invited to attend all the sessions offered each week.
-In addition to this, recorded tutorial videos will also be posted on the eclass website.
-Please refer to page 1 of this course outline for tutorial location and the course appendix (page 12) for detailed tutorial schedule.

-- Questions on technical content should be addressed in person with your teaching assistant at tutorials.
-[TA's Name] the Teaching Assistant of this course can also be reached by sending an e-Class message or email to [TA's email address]. - When do I contact the Course or Area Coordinator?
+In addition to this, recorded tutorial videos will also be posted on the e-class website.
+Please refer to page 1 of this course outline for tutorial location and the course appendix (page 11) for detailed tutorial schedule. - Questions on technical content should be addressed in person with your teaching assistant at tutorials.
+Kiera DeFreitas, the Teaching Assistant of this course can also be reached by sending an e-Class message or email to kierad@yorku.ca. - When do I contact the Course or Area Coordinator?
 Email the Course or Area Coordinator if you do not hear from the email sent to the Course Directors within 72 hours (excluding weekends and holidays), or if you feel your questions/concerns are not properly addressed by the Course Directors.